 Select Choose cloud destination to add your cloud destination workspace to your migration plan.

+Already started or saved a migration?
 If you’ve already started a cloud migration or have saved a migration you are coming back to complete, select the Choose workspace dropdown and select your cloud destination workspace from the list and select Next.

+New to Bitbucket Cloud?
 Select Create a free Bitbucket account if you do not already have a Bitbucket Cloud account.

 Select Continue in the Choose your cloud destination modal that is displayed.
 This will take you to a new page where you will enter your existing Bitbucket Server base URL and new cloud destination.